bm2-lab/cage/README.md

 Currently CAGE records the optimal sgRNA KO efficiency prediction models and the personalized score functions in sgRNA design for the following 7 cell types.
 The optimal results for new cell types as well as the the current ones will be updated timely.
-The users can select the score function for a specific cell type for sgRNA design, or they can use their own sgRNA KO data to generate the personalized score function for a new cell type.
+The users can select the existed score function for a specific cell type for sgRNA design, or they can use their own sgRNA KO data to generate a new personalized score function for a new cell type for furthur sgRNA KO efficiency evaluation.

 Score Function | Species | Cell Type | KO Efficiency Measurement | Data Type | Learning Model | Performance | Actual sgRNA Library Size | Accession | Time Stamp
 ---------|-----|-----|-------|---------|-------|------|-------|----|------